wmconnolly/100-days-of-code/log.md

 ```

 **Thoughts:** Unless I'm missing something here, I the API seems a bit wonky?
 I wonder what the design choices were, and why.

+---
+## Day 46, November 17, 2019

+**Today's Progress:** Reading in my CSV data of changes needed to be made, and wrote a small helper function to decompose each `record` into a struct.
+But because each cell needs a `type assertion` into its respective map, I only have one cell available to me at a time -- to act on the right rows of data, I need to cross reference multiple cell values against the given csv record.
+So, I could either do multiple `if` checks, then destructure the _next_ cell using the loop's index - or I could use a `bool` for each requirement, and only alter the targeted cells if all prove true.
+In this case, I'll ultimately be looping through the JSON array of `cell` objects twice (which doesn't feel _proper_).
+We'll see!

+**Thoughts:** Still curious over this APIs design choices ^.^